 Don’t worry if your kid is coloring outside of the lines.
 Instead of criticizing, praise their effort.
 Teach them how to fill in spaces as well as how to do up and down strokes.
 Using complementary colors to give a picture a more vibrant appearance is another thing that you can teach your child.

 Coloring is a great mode of expression as well.
 Children frequently express their personalities through coloring and drawing.

 There are some kids that like to use words to express themselves, while others use art.
 You are able to tell quite a lot about an individual by the images they draw or the colors they use.

 If disturbing images are drawn by a child, like a skull, then she or he might need urgent help.
 If hearts, suns, and other cheery objects are drawn by a child then he or she might be expressing satisfaction and content.

 Children are first exposed to the color wheel by markers, colored pencils, and crayons.
 They learn how to tell the differences between pink, red, yellow, green, and so forth.
 When different colors are used it gives your kid the opportunity to explore various color combinations.

 Your children will learn about some of the lesser-known colors as well.
 Kids who learn about the color wheel early have a better understanding of mixing and the makeup of various colors.

-For some children, coloring is proven to be therapeutic, especially when they do it often.
+For some children, coloring pages are proven to be therapeutic, especially when they do it often.
 Through coloring, they can vent their emotions, frustrations, and feelings.

 A child who is angry can vent her frustrations through coloring outside of the lines or scribbling over a picture of the sun.